My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 How long can I visit My Son Sanctuary from Hoi An?

-Besides the function of rituals that helped the kings to approach the gods, My Son Sanctuary became the cultural and religious center of the Champa dynasties and the burial place of kings and powerful monks.
+Besides the function of rituals that helped the kings to approach the gods, My Son Sanctuary became the cultural and religious center of the Champa dynasties and the burial place of kings and high-ranked monks.

 Who discovered My Son Sanctuary after many centuries lost?